 Norwegian business culture is to a certain extent based on general Norwegian working values.
 Some of the main work values are equality, trust and flat structures.
 Why is this so?

-Norwegians believes that equality and trust are the basis of competent, responsible and productive workplaces.
+Norwegians believe that equality and trust are the basis of competent, responsible and productive workplaces.
 Essentially, all of this is good for business.
 As a result of this belief, most firms aim for a flat and non-hierarchical structure.
 Important decisions for the firm are often made in groups, and staff will be consulted and involved in the process.

 Managers at the workplace are expected to act more as coaches and facilitators than as authoritarian figures.
 The flat structure and the general openness should be used as a tool to achieve results and not considered a threat.

 Download free guide: Norwegian compliance, formalities and reporting responsibilities